meriac/openbeacon-ng/_includes/index_main.md

 - 3D accelerometer code for angular detection
 - true random generation and 8MB flash support

 We strongly believe that the future of the Internet of Things can be privacy enabled and can work distributed without selling your soul to large cloud services.
-Please join us enabling that vision!
+Please join us for enabling that vision!

 ## Hardware Specification
 - [3D accelerometer](http://www.st.com/web/catalog/sense_power/FM89/SC444/PF250725) for real-time movement detection